gooddymail/RGBTextViewSwift/README.md

 # RGBTextView

-**RGBTextView** will help you update height of your UITextView base on max and min height you set.
+**RGBTextView** is custom uitextview that will help you update height of your textview base on max and min height you set.

 ## Usage